 Speaking: Grammar in Speaking C2 - Lesson 1: Flawless Command & Stylistic Use of All Grammatical Structures

 For any idea, there are multiple grammatically correct ways to express it.
-An advanced speaker chooses the structure that best serves their immediate communicative goal.
+A C2 speaker chooses the structure that best serves their immediate communicative goal.
+The core idea below is expressed in different styles:

 "Because the new strategy was successful, profits increased."